Saint Anne, Alderney: Royal Connaught Square

 Royal Connaught Square in the heart of the town takes its name from Prince Arthur, Duke of Connaught and Strathearn, who visited the island with Queen Victoria.
-Island Hall on the north side of the square was built in 1763 by Governor John Le Mesurier and served as Alderney's Government House, and later as a Catholic convent school.
+Island Hall on the north side of the square was built in 1763 by Governor John Le Mesurier and served as Alderney's Government House, and later as a Roman Catholic convent school.
 It now houses the library and museum.
 Nearby is Les Mouriaux House, which was built in 1779 by Peter Le Mesurier, John's son, and later visited by Queen Victoria and then Queen Elizabeth II in 1956.
 It was the residence of the first President of Alderney, Captain Sidney Herivel, from 1949 to 1970.
 Connaught (Irish: Connacht), is one of the four provinces of Ireland.

+HMS Affray

+There is a memorial in Saint Anne to the sinking of the submarine HMS Affray and the loss of all 75 persons on the submarine.
+It was unveiled 16 April 2012.

 Transport

 The town and the island are easily accessible by sea and air.
 France is 10 mi across the sea.
 It is 32 km (20 mi) to the northeast corner of the Bailiwick of Guernsey (of which it is a part) and 97 km (60 mi) from the south coast of England.

 Its main port of entry, including for freight, is Braye Harbour, a commercial harbour, a short distance from the town.
 Also known as Alderney Harbour, Braye is located on the north side of the island at the mouth of the English Channel.
 It has one of the longest harbour walls in Europe and is, in fact, the longest such harbour wall in the British Isles.
 The harbour faces out onto the Swinge, which is part of the English Channel.
-Bray is effectively a suburb of St Anne.
+Braye is effectively a suburb of St Anne.

 The three-runway Alderney Airport is about 1.2 mi from the town.
 Alderney Airport (IATA: ACI, ICAO: EGJA) is the only airport on the island of Alderney.
 Built in 1935 and operating since 1936, Alderney Airport was the first airport in the Channel Islands.
 Located 1 NM southwest of St Anne, it is the closest Channel Island airport to the south coast of England and the coast of France.

 Aurigny Air Services (founded in Alderney in 1968), are the only commercial airline that operate flights to and from this airport.